lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: figurelegend

     Figure: a) The potential energy (:math:`p_\text{e}`) rapidly decreases during energy minimization (orange).
-Then, after the molecular dynamics starts, :math:`p_\text{e}` increases until it reaches a plateau value of about -0.25 (blue).
+Then, after the molecular dynamics simulation starts, :math:`p_\text{e}` increases until it reaches a plateau value of about -0.25 (blue).
     b) The kinetic energy (:math:`k_\text{e}`) is equal to zero during energy minimization, then increases during molecular dynamics until it reaches a plateau value of about 1.5.